Does it hurt to get a tattoo?

 How can I prepare myself to get tattooed?

+There are a few ways to prepare for getting tattooed.
 I would like you to come well rested, not fasting or hungry.
 Bring maximum ONE friend if necessary.
 A well charged phone is always a good way to disctract yourself and be entertained.
 Some snacks are always good to keep your blood sugar well balanced.
 Come in comfortable clothes, preferably those you are not too afraid to happen to stain in worst case scenario.

-Can I use numbing gels or drugs?
+Can I use numbing gels, creams or drugs for my tattoo?

 You can also use an anti-inflammatory tablet such as Ibuprofen as a proactive pain relief.
 It has little, if not a placebo-effect.
 But do NOT use Aspirin or Alvedon since these are blood thinners and might make you bleed more.